MakeSchool-Tutorials/Tweet-Generator/P00-Lets-Get-Started/content.md

 	$ python rearrange.py how now brown cow now how cow brown

-That's it.
-You have all of the specs needed to produce a correct program.

 > [action]
 >
-> Write the **reaarrange.py** script using these requirements and add it to your tutorial repository
+> Write the **reaarrange.py** script using the requirements above and add it to your tutorial repository
 >
 > **Commit your code:**
 >